Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 #

+#### GTA V scripting/environment modeling (for real, this is not a joke)

+We need training data for neural networks, and it turns out, that they work surprisingly good on the datasets made in GTA V.

+We need a dataset consisting of pictures of roads, filled with cars, taken from the height of 10-30 meters.
+Like [this picture](road.jpg)

+#

 #### A web application for streaming and processing video

 Let's say we have a drone with a camera, and an internet connection.
 We want to stream